medic/cht-docs/content/en/apps/tutorials/application-tests.md

   });
 ```

-If you want to learn more about these hooks, please refer to this [Mocha resource](https://mochajs.org/#hooks).
-Please feel free to customize the hooks as you see fit.
+If you want to learn more about these hooks, refer to this [Mocha resource](https://mochajs.org/#hooks).
+Feel free to customize the hooks as you see fit.

 Let's look at a more detailed example. <a name="assessment-form-test">Here</a> is a test case for the Assessment form that was covered in the [previous tutorial]({{< ref "apps/tutorials/app-forms" >}}):